 At the same time, the Habsburg army has been getting together even slower than before.
 Archduke Matthias acted as their Chief General but in fact, it was Philipp Emanuel de Lorraine, Prince of Mercoeur from Lotharingia who was the real commander.
 Sadly, he hasn`t succeeded in reaching the battlefield even in the summer in person.
 It was the situation like when a serious, unprecedented riot of the mercenaries threatened the Christians` position.

 There were 3,000 foreign mercenaries in Pápa, 1,500 of them were Walloon soldiers.
 They haven`t got their pay for a half year and they were demanding it in vain. the Emperor was due to pay them 60,000 gold and they had been waiting for it for half a year already.
 The castle’s captain was Maróthy Mihály and his two officers were Slakovics Farkas and Bakács Sándor but they had only a few Hungarian soldiers with them.
 Maróthy had desperately asked for help to pay the mercenaries but he received only promises that the money might be paid in installments, some months later.

 The Walloons’ leaders were called Finn and La Motte.
 They rioted on 1 June and disarmed both the German and the Hungarian guards, including their own captain, Maróthy Mihály.
 Shortly after, they began to loot the city systematically and collected all the valuables into a building.
 Then, to make things worse, they sent envoys to the Turks of Fehérvár Castle.
 They have offered to cede them Pápa Castle if they paid their 60,000 (or 100,000) gold Forints which had not been paid by the Habsburgs.

 Pasha of Bosnia, Dervis Hassan supported this offer as well as the Sultan and Grand Vizier Ibrahim.
-Yet, even they were having difficulties to raise this huge amount of cash in such a short time.
+Yet, even they were having difficulties raising this huge amount of cash in such a short time.
 They were late and it has been decisive.
 The Habsburg military Council has reacted quickly to this threat and General Adolf Schwarzenberg moved to Pápa from Győr, with a quite small unit.
 They tried to blow up the gate with the explosive called „petarda” on 10 June but it has proved unsuccessful.